mipalgu/Coordinates/README.md

                                     +/- 180 degrees
 ```

-## Field Coordinate Systems
+## The Field Coordinate System

 The field coordinate systems describe where object are in the world.
-There are two
-coordinate systems used, which are:

-1. Cartesian Coordinates, and
-2. Field Coordinates

-### Cartesian Coordinate
-___

-The cartesian coordinate represents the position of an object in the world.
-A cartesian coordinate is a general coordinate for representing positions
-on a two dimensional plane.

-This coordinate describes the position through the x and y axes.
-The
-`CartesianCoordinate` struct is generally used for the coordinate system of the
+Cartesian coordinates are generally used for the coordinate system of the
 soccer field.
 This describes the world (or more specifically the soccer field)
 in terms of the location of each side of the soccer field.
-The home side
-is in the west, whereas the away side is in the east.

 If the field is viewed where the home side is in the west and the
 away side is in the east, then the x axis runs north to south.
 The